Firefall (album)

-Firefall is the self-titled debut from Firefall which saw its release in April 1976.
+Firefall is the debut album by Firefall, released in April 1976.

-It featured the major hit single "You Are the Woman" which reached #9 on the Billboard Hot 100.
-Two other tracks achieved minor success on the charts: "Livin' Ain't Livin'" at #42 and "Cinderella" at #34.
+It featured the major hit single "You Are the Woman" which reached No. 9 on the Billboard Hot 100.
+Two other tracks achieved minor success on the charts: "Livin' Ain't Livin'" at No. 42 and "Cinderella" at No. 34.
 This album became the fastest record to achieve gold status in Atlantic Records history.